moliver28/research-handbook/content/handbook/security/threat-management/red-team/red-team-roe.md

 - Directly call or SMS team member's personal phone numbers.
 - Attempt to access the web browsing history of any team member.
 - Attempt to gain access to anything that is not strictly work-related and managed/owned by GitLab.
-- Use our legitimate internal access to GitLab systems to collect private information (like personal phone numbers) for the purpose of social engineering.

 ### Auditing Red Team Attack Techniques